-These include rituximab and ibritumomab tiuxetan.
+As of February 2015, these include rituximab and ibritumomab tiuxetan.
 Immunochemotherapy (the combination of immunotherapy and chemotherapy drugs) is often used to treat B-cell lymphatic malignancies.

 Rituximab (product name: Rituxan)

 The drug, co-developed by the US companies IDEC Pharmaceuticals and Genentech, Inc. received US approval in November 1997 as the world's first monoclonal antibody.